 How to Apply

-The SAAF opened for Fall 2020 on September 16th on the SES One Form site.
+The SAAF for Fall 2022 is now open on the SES One Form site.
 Sign in with your netID/password, complete the general application questions and then search for the supplemental questions for the SAAF among the list of opportunities.

 Please be sure to include a full budget template (available inside the application) for all activities for the remainder of the year since the system will not allow multiple submissions from the same user within the same term.